 This business requires laborers, marketing, insurance, cooking equipment, monthly rent, and utilities.
 Laborers who take customer orders, cook food, serve meals, and clean the facility usually earn $7 to $10 per hour.
 Fast food restaurant managers earn between $25,000 and $55,000 per year.
 Accountants and marketing professionals earn a yearly salary in the range of $35,000 to $60,000.
 Budget several hundred dollars or more per month for utilities.
 Plan on spending $500 to $1,000 or more per month to market your fast foo restaurant.
 Cooking equipment and ingredients will cost several thousand dollars per month.
 Most fast food restaurant owners own their facility.
 Yet there might be a monthly loan payment.
 Budget $1,000 to $2,000 or more for the monthly loan/rent payment.

 The target market is busy individuals who do not have the time or energy to cook meals.
 Youngsters and those who earn low wages are also target customers due to the comparably low cost of fast food.

 How does a fast food restaurant make money?

 This business makes money by selling food and drinks to customers.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your fast food restaurant is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your fast food restaurant is sued.
 There are many business structures to choose from including: Corporations, LLC's, and DBA's.